hellofresh/kangal/docs/k6/README.md

 Let's break it down the parameters:

 - `distributedPods` is the number of k6 workers desired
-- `testFile` is the javascript file containing your test
+- `testFile` is the JavaScript file containing your test
 - `type` is the backend you want to use, `K6` in this case
 - `duration` configures how long the load test will run for